Instructions for Form 8908 (01/2023)

 Energy Saving Requirements

-A dwelling unit meets this requirement if the dwelling unit is certified as a zero energy ready home under the Zero Energy Ready Home Program of the Department of Energy as in effect on January 1, 2023 (or any successor program determined by the Secretary of the Treasury).
+A zero energy ready home is a dwelling unit certified as a zero energy ready home under the Zero Energy Ready Home (ZERH) Program of the Department of Energy as in effect on January 1, 2023 (or any successor program determined by the Secretary of the Treasury).
+See section 4.04(2) of Notice 2023-65 for more information about the ZERH program in effect and the determination of any successor program.

-A dwelling unit meets these requirements if the dwelling unit meets:
+A dwelling unit eligible to participate in the Energy Star Residential New Construction Program or the Energy Star Manufactured New Homes Program meets these requirements if the dwelling unit meets:

 • The Energy Star Single-Family New Homes National Program Requirements 3.1; and

-• The Energy Star Single-Family New Homes Program Requirements in effect on January 1, 2023, which are applicable for the location of the dwelling unit; or
+• The Energy Star Single-Family New Homes Program Requirements in effect on January 1, 2023, which are applicable to the location of the dwelling unit; or

 • The Energy Star Manufactured Home National Program Requirements in effect on January 1, 2023.

-A dwelling unit meets these requirements if the dwelling unit meets:
+A dwelling unit eligible to participate in the Energy Star Multifamily New Construction Program meets these requirements if the dwelling unit meets:

-• The Energy Star Multi-Family New Construction Regional Program Requirements in effect on January 1, 2023, which are applicable for the location of the dwelling unit.
+• The Energy Star Multifamily New Construction Regional Program Requirements in effect on January 1, 2023, which are applicable to the location of the dwelling unit.

-The prevailing wage requirements with respect to any qualifying residence are that the eligible contractor shall ensure that any laborers and mechanics employed by the eligible contractor or any subcontractor in the construction of such residence shall be paid wages at rates not less than the prevailing rates for construction, alteration, or repair of a similar character in the locality in which such residence is located as most recently determined by the Secretary of Labor.
-For details, see Notice 2022-61, 2022-52 I.R.B.
-560, available at IRS.gov/irb/2022-52_IRB#NOT-2022-61.
+The prevailing wage requirements with respect to any qualifying residence are that the eligible contractor must ensure that any laborers and mechanics employed by the eligible contractor or any subcontractor in the construction of such residence are paid wages at rates not less than the prevailing rates for construction, alteration, or repair of a similar character in the locality in which such residence is located as most recently determined by the Secretary of Labor.

 Certification

-For homes sold or leased after 2022, an eligible contractor must obtain any certification(s) the dwelling unit needs to meet the applicable program requirement(s) referred to in section 45L(c) before claiming the section 45L credit.
+An eligible contractor must obtain any certification(s) the dwelling unit needs to meet the applicable program requirement(s) referred to in section 45L(c) before claiming the energy efficient home credit.
 These program requirements are discussed earlier.
 Certification information is available on the referenced websites.

 Specific Instructions